Echoes in the Dark: Original Stories, True Hauntings, and Horror Genre Explored

 The Dark Side of Storytelling…

-Hosted by John Keaser Jr.—with the occasional unhinged commentary from Macabre Bob—Echoes in the Dark blends twisted storytelling with research, realism, and just enough adult sarcasm to make your therapist concerned.
-Expect dark humor, creepy vibes, and the kind of honest reactions you only get when the host is running on caffeine, trauma, and questionable life choices.
+The podcast is hosted by John Keaser Jr., founder of Dark Hollow Media LLC, with the occasional unhinged commentary from Macabre Bob.
+Echoes in the Dark blends twisted storytelling with research, realism, and just enough adult sarcasm to make your therapist concerned.
+Expect dark humor, creeping atmosphere, folklore-driven horror, and honest reactions fueled by caffeine, trauma, and questionable life choices.

-If you like your horror atmospheric, your folklore unsettling, and your jokes a little too inappropriate for HR, welcome home.
-Some echoes whisper…
+If you like your horror atmospheric, your folklore unsettling, and your jokes a little too inappropriate for HR—welcome home.

 These ones bite.